September 11: Today in Royal History

 September 11, 1937 – Birth of Queen Paola of Belgium, wife of former King Albert II of Belgium born Paola Ruffo di Calabria in Forte dei Marmi, Tuscany, Italy

 In 1958, Paola met her future husband Albert, Prince of Liège, the future King Albert II, at the installation of Pope John XXIII in Rome.
 Both Paola and Albert attended a reception at the Belgian Embassy where they were introduced.
 The following year, their engagement was announced and the couple married on July 2, 1959, at St. Michael and St. Gulda Cathedral in Brussels, Belgium.
 They had three children.
 On July 21, 2013, after nearly 30 years on the throne, King Albert II abdicated in favor of their eldest son Philippe.
-The couple continues to reside at Chateau Belvedere, located within the Royal Park at Laeken, Brussels, Belgium.
+The couple resides at Chateau Belvedere, located within the Royal Park at Laeken, Brussels, Belgium.

 Unofficial Royalty Queen Paola of Belgium